-I understand that you may not be able to participate in some polls because you may miss class, forget your polling device, and/or have a technical difficulty.
-Missed polls cannot be made-up.
+Starting Tuesday, August 29th, you will receive 1 point for a correctly answered poll, 0.5 points for an incorrectly answered poll, and 0 points for an unanswered poll.
+I understand that you may not be able to participate in some polls because you might miss class, forget your polling device, and/or have a technical difficulty.
+However, missed polls cannot be made-up.
 This holds regardless of your excuse (e.g. university/athletics commitment, job interview, sickness, technical malfunction, etc.).
 Don't worry because only the highest 85% of your polls will count toward your in-class polls grade.
-You can expect 2 to 4 poll questions per class, which means we will have between 50 and 100 polls in total.
+You can expect approximately 50 polls throughout the semester, which means I will drop around 7 or 8 polls.